chingmm/tea-shop/Readme.md

 - Two mongoose schemas to set up separate schemas in MongoDB - teas and carts

 # Problems
 - Bootstrap doesn't seem to be working properly for styling.
-Used CSS Flexbox and vanilla CSS as a wrokaround
+Used CSS Flexbox and vanilla CSS as a workaround

 # Potential Improvements Later